The Fort Wayne Children’s Zoo is proud to support the following conservation organizations.

 ACRES Land Trust

-The zoo financially supports ACRES and its efforts to preserve forests, wetlands, prairies and other natural areas in northeast Indiana.
+The zoo financially supports ACRES and its effort to restore the Marsh Wren Nature Preserve in northeast Indiana.

 Association of Zoos & Aquariums

-As a member of the AZA, the zoo partners with zoos across the country to promote the conservation of wild animals.
-The Fort Wayne Children’s Zoo provides financial support to the AZA’s Conservation Endowment Fund as well as funding for the Ape Taxon Advisory Group Conservation Initiative and projects of the Tiger Species Survival Plan.
+As a member of the AZA, the zoo partners with zoos across the country to save animals from extinction.
+The Fort Wayne Children’s Zoo provides financial support to the AZA’s Conservation Endowment Fund as well as funding for projects of the Tiger Species Survival Plan.

 Conservation Breeding Specialists Group